||Join us For CBN's Fifth Annual Awards Reception!

-The Metropolitan St. Louis Equal Housing and Opportunity Council (EHOC) will host its 2017 Fair Housing Conference on April 6.
+The Metropolitan St. Louis Equal Housing and Opportunity Council (EHOC) will host its 2017 Fair Housing Conference on April 6th.
 The keynote speaker this year is Matthew Desmond, author of Evicted.
-A full agenda with a schedule of speakers is now available!
+Other speakers and a full agenda will be announced soon.

 People & Places Conference

 The National Alliance of Community Economic Development Associations (NACEDA) is partnering with several other organizations to host the peer-learning People & Places Conference for community development practitioners May 31st through June 2nd in Arlington, Virginia.

 UMSL, Creating Whole Communities, and the University of Missouri Extension are hosting a workshop on February 18th that will share tools and techniques for funding your neighborhood project.
 The event costs $45; please register by today, February 15th.

 Bank On, Save Up With DSCC and Midwest BankCentre